nickworonekin/puyo-text-editor/docs/MtxToJson/README.md

 * Puyo Puyo Tetris
 * Puyo Puyo Chronicle

+When this option is set to auto, the version will be 1 if the fnt or fpd options are set, otherwise it will be 2.

 **--fnt &lt;fnt&gt;**

 The FNT file to use.
 This is only required when version is 1 and fpd is not set.